-Breast MRI Technique Increases Cancer DetectionSpecialties Article 4 Minute Read GE Healthcare Global
+Breast MRI Assessment Technique Helps to Increase Cancer DetectionSpecialties Article 4 Minute Read GE Healthcare Global

 Breast cancer is the most common cancer in American women, accounting for over a quarter-million diagnoses a year.1 Studies indicate that early detection paired with appropriate treatment can have a large impact on long-term death rates.2 More accurate screening can also be helpful in detecting residual cancers after treatment.3